Safe Space

 In intercultural teams, you live in perpetual ambiguity.
 The question is whether your organisation acknowledges this or pretends certainty.
 I work with the former.

-Why This Matters for You/r Institution
+Why This Matters

-Stronger cohesion across cultural, disciplinary, and hierarchical lines
+Stronger cohesion across cultures and disciplines

-Enhanced creative problem-solving and intellectual exchange
+Enhanced creative problem-solving

 Reduced turnover and burnout